letsencrypt/acme-spec/draft-barnes-acme.md

 * If the JWS is in the JSON Serialization, it MUST NOT include more than one signature in the "signatures" array
 * The JWS Header MUST include "alg" and "jwk" fields

-# Protocol Overview
+In order to prevent an attacker from replaying ACME messages against different ACME resources, or at a different time than they were sent, every authenticated ACME request body MUST include, in the Protected header, two Private Header Parameters {{RFC7515}}: "acmeURL" and "acmeNonce".
+The value of "acmeURL" MUST be equal to the absolute URL to which the client is submitting the request.
+The value of "acmeNonce" MUST be equal to a nonce previously received from the server in the ACME-Nonce HTTP header of any message.
+The client MUST NOT reuse nonces.
+If a client needs to send a message but does not have a fresh nonce, it may request any GET resource from the server in order to receive one.

+The ACME server MUST send an ACME-Nonce HTTP header in response to any client request, including GET requests.
+The header MUST be unique in each response, with high probability, and consist of ASCII text.
+The server MUST store a list of nonces issued to clients and validate authenticated client requests against the list.
+If a client request contains a nonce that is not on the list, the server MUST reject that request.
+If a client request contains a nonce that *is* on the list, the server MUST remove the nonce from the list.
+The server MAY remove nonces from the list when it grows too large, since many nonces will never be used.
+The server MUST also reject client messages sent to a URL that does not match the value of the "acmeURL" parameter in the Protected header.

 ACME allows a client to request certificate management actions using a set of JSON messages carried over HTTPS.
 In some ways, ACME functions much like a traditional CA, in which a user creates an account, adds identifiers to that account (proving control of the domains), and requests certificate issuance for those domains while logged in to the account.

 In ACME, the account is represented by an account key pair.
 The "add a domain" function is accomplished by authorizing the key pair for a given domain.
 Certificate issuance and revocation are authorized by a signature with the key pair.